 Dynasty Toys Laser Tag Set and Carrying Case – 2 Pack

 You’ll have hours of fun with this Dynasty Toys Laser blaster, which can switch between team settings and blast settings.
 You don’t have to worry about wasting valuable tag time by struggling with vests because the blaster is the target, plus your health is located on the side of the blaster.
 The shooting mode you use will affect the number of bars you have left – using the rocket launch, for example, will use one full bar while pistols require three shots or hits to take away one bar.
 These blasters have a great range and four unique team settings for countless amounts of gameplay.
+Our guide to the best family board games offers more fun options like this.

 Great laser range of over 120 feet